wide-vsix/vsixpi/README.md

 % bat cloud-config/user-data -l yaml
 ```

-### For noobs
+### For newbies
-Download the latest Ubuntu Server from [here](https://ubuntu.com/download/raspberry-pi) - the LTS release is recommended, but it is totally up to you.
-Then extract .xz archive and burn your SD card.
+Download the latest Ubuntu Server from [here](https://ubuntu.com/download/raspberry-pi) - the LTS release is recommended, but totally up to you.
+Then extract `.xz` archive and burn your SD card.

 For macOS users, this is like the following: